A tip of the hat to Diane Haddad at Genealogy Insider for giving me the idea for this article.

 - Be on top of the latest personal history news.
 Twitter is a huge interconnected web with millions of users picking up news and often “Retweeting” it before a story hits the newsstand or airwaves.

 - Find bargains.
-Whether it’s travel, supplies, or equipment there are great deals and giveaways often exclusive to Twitter users.
+Whether it’s travel, supplies or equipment there are great deals and giveaways often exclusive to Twitter users.
 You can go to Twitter search and type in #bargains where you’ll find a goldmine that would warm the heart of any “shopaholic”.

 - Your own “virtual”water cooler.
 If you work from home, it can sometimes be lonely.
 With Twitter you can jump in at any time of the day and follow the conversations or join in yourself.
 It can break the sense of isolation that can too easily be part of self-employment.